tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 php artisan tailwindcss:install
 ```

-This should update our guest and app layouts to add the link tag including the TailwindCSS file using the `tailwindcss()` function provided by the package.
+This should update our guest and app layouts that Breeze created to add the link tag including the TailwindCSS file using the `tailwindcss()` function provided by the package.

 Now, if you try refreshing the app with the console open, you'll see an error: